 - Association of State and Territorial Health Officials (ASTHO)

 ASTHO is helping states prepare for the possibility of health effects related to climate change including building climate change capacity.
 Webinars of topics related to health impacts of climate change are available on this website.

-This is the website of the leading international body on climate change that was set up by the United Nations.
+This is the website of the international body on climate change set up by the United Nations.
 It is the group that releases the assessments on the state of the global climate for use by policy makers.
-Their assessments are important because they're influential and a good baseline for the extent of our scientific understanding of climate change.

-This is a page with MA specific information, including reporting information, regulatory information and general climate change information.
+This is a page with Massachusetts-specific information, including reporting information, regulatory information and general climate change information.

-This website is a great source for graphs and descriptions of evidence that the climate is changing.
-If read straight through it is a good primer on how climate scientists understand climate change.
+This website is a source for graphs and descriptions of evidence of climate change.

-The EPA's website has plenty of well organized information on climate change.
-The links include both human health impacts and ecological impacts.
+The EPA's website includes links about human health impacts and ecological impacts.
 There is also some information on what individuals can do to reduce their impact on the climate, as well as links to current US regulatory initiatives.

-This site is the UN's Climate Change site which shows how different parts of the world are affected, related agreements between countries, and has an overview of the issues.
+This site shows how different parts of the world are affected by climate change, shows related agreements between countries, and has an overview of the issues.

 This program is a federal interagency cooperative which coordinates and integrates federal research on the changes in the global climate and their implications on society.

-This site is very similar in content to the APHA website, but it has a few unique and notable aspects.
-One of these aspects is links to different Local Health Department (LHD) websites and how they are responding to the broad impacts of Climate Change, as examples for other LHDs.
+This site is very similar in content to the APHA website.
+It also provides links to different local health websites and shows how they are responding to the broad impacts of climate change.